 The Executive Compensation Discussion and Analysis identifies and describes the basic principles, philosophies and rationale underlying our compensation decisions and programs as well as the key elements of compensation for our "Named Executive Officers" identified in our Summary Compensation Table below.
-The Compensation Committee made all final compensation decisions for our Chief Executive Officer and all executive officers (which we collectively refer to as the "Senior Management Group"), including each of our Named Executive Officers identified in our Summary Compensation Table below, for the 2017 fiscal year.
-For fiscal 2017, our Named Executive Officers identified in the Summary Compensation Table include our current Chief Executive Officer, former Chief Executive Officer (current Executive Chairman), Chief Financial Officer, and the next three highest compensated executive officers serving as such at fiscal year-end.
+The Compensation Committee made all final compensation decisions for our Chief Executive Officer and all executive officers, including each of our Named Executive Officers identified in our Summary Compensation Table below, for the 2020 fiscal year.
+For fiscal 2020, our Named Executive Officers identified in the Summary Compensation Table include our current Chief Executive Officer, Chief Financial Officer, and the next three highest compensated executive officers serving as such at fiscal year-end.
 Below is a discussion of the principles outlining our executive compensation program.